chrissearle/www_smu/content/2019/04/21/testing-fusion-360-3d-cam-on-snapmaker.md

 For this - I needed a simple model - one that wasn't going to take way too long.
 Secondly - I wanted to use one of the sample MDF blocks that came with it - they are about 75x75mm and 2,83mm thick.

-So - based on the blue round thing - I ended up with [this model](/images/posts/2019/04/test.stl)
+So - based on the blue round thing - I ended up with ::download{title="this model" path="/images/posts/2019/04/test.stl"}

 ![Test Model](/images/posts/2019/04/test.png)